SignTools/ota-me/README.md

 It will instruct your device to install the app found under http://localhost:8080

-You can replace the leading `8080` to any number between `0-10000`.
+You can replace the trailing `8080` to any number between `0-10000`.

 ## Why this works